Hussain Jawad: Asylum in the UK

-Hussain's active role as a human rights defender has previously subjected him to harassment by the Bahraini authorities.
+Hussain's active role as a human rights defender has previously led to him being subjected to harassment by the Bahraini authorities.
 The latest was his arrest in November 2013, when he went to file a complaint against the government claiming they were defaming him in a local newspaper.
-He was arrested on spot at the Central Province Police station and taken to the dry dock prison where he spent 47 days.
+He was arrested on the spot at the Central Province Police station and taken to the dry dock prison where he spent 47 days.
 His arrest came following a speech he delivered calling for peaceful struggle and democracy.
 During his imprisonment he managed to monitor and document many cases and violations against detainees, which he revealed following his release in January 2014 on bail pending trial.

 Looking for a better future, Jawad decided that it was best to leave Bahrain and seek refuge in the United Kingdom, where he could practice his job safely.
 He was greeted by UK Visas and Immigration officials at Heathrow airport, and taken to a medium security prison for illegal immigrants.
 His case was placed in a Detained Fast Track special program (DFT), designed for uncomplicated cases that would eventually be returned to their home countries, despite his strong case for asylum.

 After UK Home Office did not process his application, Jawad decided to return to Bahrain and continue his fight for human rights on the ground.
 He left the UK on August 28, 2014.

 Family

-Hussain's father is an independent human rights activist and a famous victim of torture - Mohammed Hasan Jawad, better known as Parweez.
+Hussain's father is an independent human rights activist and a victim of torture - Mohammed Hasan Jawad, better known as Parweez.
 He has campaigned specifically for human rights on behalf of detainees and prisoners.

 Parweez is 67 years old and has been imprisoned in Jau Central Prison since March 2011.
 He has been sentenced to 15 years in prison on charges of "conspiring to topple the regime and collaborating with a terrorist organization".
 Mohammed has been among thirteen Bahraini opposition leaders, rights activists, bloggers and Shia clerics arrested between 17 March and 9 April 2011 in connection with their role in the national uprising - a group that is internationally known as "Bahrain Thirteen".